 - Enforcement burden is greatly reduced; - Information on species and quantities of sharks landed can be vastly improved; and - "High-grading" (mixing bodies and fins from different animals) is impossible.

-We respectfully urge you to support such a change at NAFO, without exception.
+We respectfully urge you to continue US efforts to jointly propose and actively promote such a change for NAFO, without exception.

 Conclusion